James-Firth/useful-commandline-snippets/readme.md

 Use status code to determine if that line of text exists in that file.
 `grep -Fxq "line of text" /path/to/file`

+Search a directory recursively for a term.
+(Ignores case, only searches text files, and shows a line above and below the matched term)
+`grep -ainr -B 1 -A 1 "TERM" /DIR/TO/SEARCH`

 # Useful CLI programs to install/uses

 * Woof